BaptisteZloch/meme-ory-TP-JavaScript-EPF/README.md

 ### Question 6
 What is a devDependency exactly?
 What are the differences with a dependency?
-- Une dev dependency est une dépendance necessaire durant la phase de developpement contrairement a une dépendence "classique" qui est necessaire pour que le projet fonctionne
+- Une dev dependency est une dépendance necessaire durant la phase de developpement contrairement a une dépendence "classique" qui est necessaire pour que le projet fonctionne quand on le run

 ### Question 7
 Can you think of at least 2 things that are possible with Java classes, but cannot be done with ES6 classes?